Last Updated on by Catherine Tobsing

-Imagine a world where you spend every day looking at, reading about or having conversations with other caged bird keepers.
+Imagine a world where you spend every day looking at, reading about, or having conversations with other pet bird keepers.
 File this under “be careful what you wish for.”
 That said I will tell anyone upfront, I’m not an expert on caged bird keeping.
 I don’t have a degree – in anything.
 I haven’t written a book – yet.

 My expressed opinions about caged bird keeping come from interactions and providing solutions to hundreds of thousands of caged bird keepers over the past dozen years (and Catherine’s 21 years) It’s a simple formula.
 We sell you the supplies necessary to create acceptable (as can be) environments for caged bird keeping, and you tell us why stuff works and why it doesn’t.
-It’s made our caged bird keeping knowledge base quite robust.
-From our learning center to the content in almost every category and the 2000 pages on this website that share with you what we’ve learned like How Nail Trimming Can Cause a Broken Wing
+It’s made our pet bird-keeping knowledge base quite robust.
+From our learning center to the content in almost every category and the 2000 pages on this website that share with you what we’ve learned like

 From CNN.com: Blackfish (the movie) traces a 39-year history of killer whales in captivity leading up to the 2010 killing of Sea World trainer Dawn Brancheau by the 12,000-pound orca, Tilikum, a whale previously associated with the death of two other people.
 Blackfish chillingly shows that this incident of violence is hardly an isolated one, along the way exploring the extraordinary nature of orcas, thought to be one of the most intelligent species in the animal kingdom.

 To this point we’re finding captive…any species with high intelligence from killer whales to caged parrots, “captivity” literally changes the nature of the beast.
 Why anyone was so surprised when an animal called a “killer” whale killed someone is truly macabre comedy.
-So before I go too far off field, my point is “captivity of wild animals” is a not so nice way of saying “caged bird keeping” and can change the animal in unpredictable ways.
+So before I go too far off the field, my point is “captivity of wild animals” is a not-so-nice way of saying “pet bird keeping” and can change the animal in unpredictable ways.

 Why haven’t we developed the perfect bird food?
 “Feed your parrot this Mrs. Williams and your bird will live to be 100, guaranteed.”
 Why can’t we say something like that with certainty?
 The answer is simple – Blackfish.

 So what happens?
 Therein lies the rub.
 How your bird is going to react to anything in your home is anyone’s guess.
-Because of it’s instinctive expectation of having a bird will help my home feel like a Walt Disney movie against the reality of 23 hour days in a 6 square foot wrought iron jail that makes it impossible to predict the actions of any species once their freedom is severely restricted.
+Its instinctive expectation of having a bird will help my home feel like a Walt Disney movie against the reality of 23-hour days in a 6-square-foot wrought iron jail that makes it impossible to predict the actions of any species once their freedom is severely restricted.

-We’ve seen plucking triggered by the placement of new artwork in the same room as a Moluccan Cockatoo who obsessed on the “intrusion” with no human’s awareness of their parrot’s phobic reaction, for days – until the plucking started “for no reason”.
+We’ve seen plucking triggered by the placement of new artwork in the same room as a Moluccan Cockatoo who obsessed with the “intrusion” with no human awareness of their parrot’s phobic reaction, for days – until the plucking started “for no reason”.
 That took some detective work but the new painting was THE trigger and when the painting was removed from the room, the bird’s demeanor changed entirely for the better.
-You won’t read about that in a doctoral thesis on psitticine behavior.
+You won’t read about that in a doctoral thesis on psittacine behavior.

 Written by Mitch Rezman